 Employees are eligible for shares in the liquidity pool after two years of working at Basecamp.
 You’ll accrue one share per month starting on your second anniversary, and you max out your shares after 10 years.
 We calculate shares based on months of tenure so there’s no unfair cliff between being hired in December vs January.

->

-> This Program does not have any set expiration date, but the company reserves the right to amend it or cancel it at any time.
-You forfeit your shares in the liquidity pool if you resign or are terminated from Basecamp.
+This Program does not have any set expiration date, but the company reserves the right to amend it or cancel it at any time.
+You forfeit your shares in the liquidity pool if you resign or are terminated from Basecamp before the distribution date.

->

-> At the end of every year, Basecamp gives a thank-you gift to employees.
+At the end of every year, Basecamp gives a thank-you gift to employees.
 Beginning in 2021, this gift comes in the form of a cash bonus.
 The bonus is accompanied by a beautiful keepsake that contains ideas & inspiration for how to use your bonus, but ultimately how you spend it or save it is up to you.

 Since you work remotely, we want to make sure your home office is comfortable.
 You can expense up to $1,000 to furnish your home office, every three years.
 During your first year at Basecamp, you can expense up to $2,000.

 The air you breathe in your home affects your health, productivity, and overall quality of life.
 We offer every new employee at Basecamp an Awair Element to monitor your indoor air quality.